 Now our personas take the car and drive it.
 That's why we include here the unlocking moment, the riding itself, and parking.

-Possible questions at this stage:
+Possible questions of your customer at this stage:

 - What if I won’t be able to unlock the car?

 - Is this vehicle safe to drive on a highway?